What Your Food Cravings Really Mean

 • Sadness

-There have been a number of studies that show how sugar can affect the same brain regions as drugs and alcohol.
-This is because simple carbohydrates, such as sugar, are digested faster than complex carbohydrates and give an immediate energy boost.
+There have been several studies that show how sugar can affect the same brain regions as drugs and alcohol.
+This is because simple carbohydrates, such as sugar, are digested faster than complex carbs and give an immediate energy and dopamine boost.
 Chocolate specifically is also metabolized to serotonin, a mood-boosting hormone, so cravings can also be related to an emotional need.
-However, this momentary mood improvement is generally followed by a serious drop, which spurs people to reach for another sugary snack, and forms an addictive cycle.
+However, this momentary mood improvement is generally followed by a serious drop, which spurs people to reach for another sugary snack like ice cream, and forms an addictive cycle.

 Balancers